marifse/community_ibm_iks_ansible_collection/docs/ibm_container_monitoring_config_create.rst

 Synopsis
 --------

-This module updates the version for the IBM Kubernetes Cluster.
+This module creates the monitoring configuration for the IBM Kubernetes Cluster.

 Requirements
 ------------